amanduke/playerbeyond/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 PlayerBeyond a gaming news app for the new gamer!
-The Target Audience is people who are looking to get into gaming and does not know where to start.
-It’s a third party app showcasing Popular games, pro gamers, and different types of gameplay.
+The Target Audience is people who are looking to get into gaming and don't know where to start.
+It’s a third party app showcasing Popular games, gaming news, and different types of information pertaining to the gaming world.

 # User Story